MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 Also, apply and implement the following demos/exercises.
 - Hosted agent vs. self-hosted agent.
 - Implement CI Build using YAML.
-- Create CI for the [.NET core app](https://github.com/MohamedRadwan-DevOps/dotnet-docker) on docker image.
+- Create CI for the .NET core app on docker image.
-- Create CI for the [PartsUnlimited App](https://github.com/MohamedRadwan-DevOps/devops-step-by-step/tree/main/source/source-code/PartsUnlimite-E2E/web).
+- Create CI for the PartsUnlimited App.

+**Note You can find more details about this module demos on demos/labs page**